 Why Is Pregnancy Scanning Important

-• Pregnancy scanning is essential from time to time to check the gestational age of the baby.
+2. Pregnancy scanning is essential occasionally to check the baby's gestational age.
 This helps the mother be mentally and logistically prepared for the due date.

-• If you are expecting twins or multiples, you can get to know that only by getting a pregnancy scan and ultrasound test confirmed by a doctor.
+3. If you are expecting twins or multiples, you can know only by getting a pregnancy scan and ultrasound test confirmed by a doctor.

-• Sometimes complications like a low lying placenta or reducing amniotic fluid might need immediate attention.
+4. Sometimes, complications like a low-lying placenta or reduced amniotic fluid might need immediate attention.
 Thus, regular pregnancy scanning helps catch and rectify or take preventive actions to avoid premature birth.

-• During the last few weeks, ultrasound plays a crucial role in identifying the baby's position and preparing for delivery by knowing how ready the cervix is to dilate and deliver the baby.
+5. During the last few weeks, the first ultrasound during pregnancy plays a crucial role in identifying the baby's position and preparing for delivery by knowing how ready the cervix is to dilate and deliver the baby.

 Types Of Ultrasounds For Pregnancy Screening

-Two types of scans can be performed depending on your need and your progress in the pregnancy.1.
-Transvaginal Scan – As the name suggests, this scan is done via the vagina of the expecting mother.
-A small probe is inserted via her vagina to get a clear picture of her uterus, ovaries and fallopian tube.
-A transvaginal scan is preferred in the early stage or to confirm pregnancy when a transabdominal scan cannot give a more precise scan or adequate information of what's happening inside.
+1. Transvaginal Scan – As the name suggests, this scan is done via the vagina of the expecting mother.
+A small probe is inserted via her vagina to get a clear picture of her uterus, ovaries, and fallopian tube.
+A transvaginal scan is preferred in the early stage or to confirm pregnancy when a transabdominal scan cannot give a more precise scan or adequate information about what's happening inside.

 Sometimes, getting used to something new is not easy.
 For example, you might have heard the older generation caution you against all these machines that can cause harm to your baby, including ultrasounds.
-Here are some myths you would have heard that are untrue.• Ultrasounds harm the baby – There is no scientific evidence to support this myth.
-Unfortunately, many people believe that ultrasounds can harm the baby, but there is no risk to the baby because of ultrasound scans.
+Here are some myths you would have heard that are untrue.

-• 3D ultrasound is better and more accurate than 2D ultrasound – The only difference between 2D and 3D ultrasound is the imaging that it generates.
-It depends on the purpose of the scan and your doctor's expertise to accurately interpret the scan results and know the result for the intention with which the scan is done.
+4. 3D ultrasound is better and more accurate than 2D ultrasound – The only difference between 2D and 3D ultrasound is the imaging that it generates.
+It depends on the purpose of the scan and your doctor's expertise to accurately interpret the scan results and know the consequence of the intention with which the scan is done.

 2. The NT scan at weeks 10 – 13